alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 makes code harder to read, and any program that uses goto can be rewritten to avoid it.

-Deep learning isn't programming.
 The unfortunate truth is that batch norm works really, really well.
 Yes, it has issues, but when you do everything right, models train a lot faster.
 No contest.
-There's a reason the batch norm paper has so many citations.
-(Over 1400 citations, as of this post.)
+(There's a reason the batch norm paper has over 1400 citations, as of this post.)
+There is no logical equivalent to batch norm, and there's nothing that's been battle-tested as well.
-It's well-tested and shockingly general.
+And therefore, there's always incentive to add it to the model.

 It's the Faustian bargain of deep learning.
 Faster training, in exchange for minor insanity.
 And I keep signing it.
 And so does everybody else.